-The gallery format enables the consumer to easily scan the material and then pick an item for more in-depth browsing.
-This UI design is more suitable for applications that do not need text-based user feedback on the main page and instead concentrate on providing image-based content along with other interaction choices.
+The gallery format enables the consumer to easily scan the material and pick an item for more in-depth browsing.
+This UI design is more suitable for applications that do not need text-based user feedback on the main page and instead concentrate on providing image-based content and other interaction choices.

-The gallery-style gui often provides for a flexible gesture-based interface, allowing for more intuitive contact with the software.
+The gallery-style GUI often provides a flexible gesture-based interface, allowing for more intuitive contact with the software.

 Map-Based User Interface

 This style of app interface centers around the use of a chart to pick resources or display information.
 Food ordering apps, mapping apps, and ride-hailing apps like Uber or Lyft are popular examples.

-Since most map providers have a robust development kit for modification and incorporation of custom options, the Map-based API is simple to configure.
-Visual components can be conveniently customised to meet the needs of the app.
+Since most map providers have a robust development kit for modifying and incorporating custom options, the Map-based API is simple to configure.
+Visual components can be conveniently customized to meet the needs of the app.

 Dashboard Design User Interface

-The dashboard-style user experience is used to provide the most detail to the user with the least period of time.
+The dashboard-style user experience provides the most detail to the user with the least period of time.

-Examples of applications involve phone optimization apps and other data-intensive apps that enable sophisticated data to be visualised through an easy-to-use gui.
+Examples of applications involve phone optimization and other data-intensive apps that enable sophisticated data to be visualized through an easy-to-use GUI.

-Each item may then be moved to a separate page that incorporates their type, which is typically combined with a tabbed and list-like sub-page for each component.
+Each item may then be moved to a separate page that incorporates their type, typically combined with a tabbed and list-like sub-page for each component.

 This list is by no means comprehensive since an app will take on any form and scale depending on the developers’ imagination and industry-standard design standards.

 The above design patterns combine tried and proven design concepts with popular use patterns for the best immersive user interface.

 Remember that you can build the GUI as you like as long as it has a natural flow, is easy to understand, and has open interactive functionality.
 Best wishes for your upcoming app!